philipturner/metal-flash-attention/README.md

   - Fused transposes for A and B
   - Batched GEMM
 - v1.0.0
-  - Attention, dense and block-sparse
+  - Attention: dense, block-sparse, and triangular
 - v1.1.0
   - Fused activations
   - Alpha and beta constants from BLAS